 The clip that Alex is playing is something that one of his employees found posted on TikTok.

-This is a fella named Ed Meeks, and it turns out that he is actually a Catholic priest in Maryland, but I ended up digging around a bit too much, and in doing so, I discovered an aspect of Catholicism that I didn't know existed.
+It turns out that he is actually a Catholic priest in Maryland, but I ended up digging around a bit too much.

-Apparently, there's an entire branch of Catholicism called the Ordinariate of the Chair of St. Peter, which exists to cater to people in the United States and Canada who want to be Catholic, but also want to hold on to some aspect of the Anglican Church that they're converting from.
+Apparently, there's an entire branch of Catholicism called the Ordinariate of the Chair of St. Peter, which exists to cater to people in the United States and Canada who want to be Catholic, but also want to hold on to some aspect of the Anglican church that they're converting from.

-This pastor's in that camp, which I guess is okay, I just didn't know that existed.
+This pastor is in that camp, which I guess is okay.

-There's like a half-and-half version of Catholicism.
+There's like a half and half version of Catholicism.

 Yeah, so I feel like it's weird that Alex is surprised by that clip of Trump saying that Pfizer basically runs the FDA, considering that's what he reported at the beginning of the show.